-The details you provide for a product affect the way the product appears to customers, make it easier for you to organize your products, and help customers find the product.
+The details that you provide for a product affect the way that the product is displayed to customers, make it easier for you to organize your products, and help customers find the product.
 You don't have to provide every detail for each product.

-For products that don't have any variants, the Pricing, Inventory, and Shipping sections are shown on the product details page.
-If you add variants, then those sections are no longer shown on the product details page.
-To change the details for product variants, see Editing variants for an existing product.
+For products that don't have any variants, the Pricing, Inventory, and Shipping sections are displayed on the product details page.
+If you add variants, then those sections are no longer displayed on the product details page.
+To change the details for product variants, refer to Editing variants for an existing product.

 Title and description

-Title - The name for your product as you want your customers to see it.
+- Title - The name for your product that you want to display to your customers.

-The images show your customers what the product looks like.
-For information on adding product images, see Product images.
+The images, 3D models, and video demonstrate to your customers what the product looks like.
+For information on adding product media, refer to Product media.

-Price - The price that you're charging for the product.
-You set the currency on the General settings page.
+- Price - The price that you're charging for the product.
+You can set the currency on the General settings page.
+If you're selling in multiple currencies, then click Available in other currencies.
+Manage currencies to view your currency settings.
 Click Charge taxes on this product if the product is taxable.

-Tax code - For Shopify Plus plans, you can use a third-party tax service.
-If you use the service, then the tax code for the product is shown here.
+- Tax code - For Shopify Plus plans, you can use a third-party tax service.
+If you use the service, then the tax code for the product is displayed here.

-For products that have a product cost entered—unless you include taxes in your prices—the projected margin is shown below the Price field on the product details page.
-The margin is calculated as ([price - cost] / price) * 100).
-For example, if your price is $50 and your cost is $30, then the margin (calculated as ([50 - 30] / 50) * 100) is 40%.
+For products that have a product cost entered—unless you include taxes in your prices—the projected margin is displayed below the Price field on the product details page.
+The margin is calculated as ([price - cost] / price) _ 100.
+For example, if your price is $50 and your cost is $30, then the margin (calculated as ([50 - 30] / 50) _ 100) is 40%.

-If you’re on the Shopify plan or higher, then you can access reports to analyze your product costs and margins.
-You can also determine your cost of goods sold (COGS).
+If your store is on the Shopify plan or higher, then you can access reports to analyze your product costs and margins.
+You can also find your cost of goods sold (COGS).

 Entering the cost per item is optional.
-If you choose to enter your costs, then it’s best to add the amounts to all of your existing products at the same time by using the bulk editor or a CSV import.
+If you choose to enter your costs, then add the amounts to all your existing products at the same time by using the bulk editor or a CSV import.
 By updating the information at the same time, you can get the most value out of your profit reports.

 Cost per item doesn't apply to gift card products.

 SKUs are optional.
 You can create your own SKU format.
-For more information about SKUs, see SKU formats.
+For more information about SKUs, refer to SKU formats.

-Barcode (ISBN, UPC, GTIN, etc.) - Barcodes are typically used by resellers.
+- Barcode (ISBN, UPC, GTIN) - Barcodes are typically used by resellers.
 The identifier needs to be a new or existing Global Trade Item Number (GTIN).
 Some sales channels require a GTIN before a product can be published using the channel.